Working with Subqueries

 Another common correlated pattern uses EXISTS to test whether related rows exist.

-SELECT dept_name
+SELECT category_name

-FROM department AS d
+FROM category AS cat

 WHERE EXISTS (